jscottbranson/rippled-livenet-monitor/README.md

 Specify validating nodes' master or ephemeral validation keys in the appropriate `settings.py` section.
 Validations from these servers will be sourced from the specified `SERVERS` in `settings.py`.

+As this tool is used to monitor the live network, it is not particularly useful for monitoring reporting mode servers.

 Console output is available now, text message updates are planned for the future.

 Logging level can be changed in `run.py`. `INFO` produces excessive messages from ignored validations, so `WARNING` is more useful.